recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “Say nothing until I return,” said Vana.
 “I am going to see Uduma the seer.”

 She left the town wall behind her, and followed the winding of the brook, walking with a silver tinkling of her anklets.
-Presently she found again the clear, sunny space, and Uduma carding wool.{109}
+Presently she found again the clear, sunny space, and Uduma carding wool.

 “Hail, Uduma!”